saintpete/logrole/README.md

 limit access to SMS/MMS bodies, resources older than a certain age, recordings, calls, call from, etc. etc.

-- Account Sid is hidden from end users at all times.
+- Account Sid and image/recording URLs are hidden from end users at all times, and require specific permissions to access.

 - Click-to-copy sids and phone numbers.

-- MMS messages are always fetched over HTTPS.
-The default Twilio API/libraries hand back insecure image links, but we rewrite URLs before fetching them.

 - Tab to search: start typing the URL in the tab bar, then press &lt;tab&gt;.
   Paste any SID to immediately jump to that page.